Yes, it’s that time for a strategic action plan!

 Spend quality time looking at the problems that repeatedly show up and the specific projects that continually go undone.
 These are where the real possibility of catapulting in your business may come to fruition.

 When I spent a portion of my career as a project management consultant, one of the things I worked with my teams on was fixing the problems that kept showing up and hindering the project.
-We had to intentionally work on finding and fixing the real problems and bringing them to a state of completion, otherwise, we would always be in a start-and-stop or fire-fighting mode, which would impact our timeline, budget, and end-results.
+We had to intentionally work on finding and fixing the real problems and bringing them to a state of completion, otherwise, we would always be in a start-and-stop or fire-fighting mode, which would impact our timeline, budget, and end results.

 What Do You Really Want To Accomplish?

 As a small business owner, you don’t have an unlimited amount of time.
 That’s why it’s essential to figure out what’s really important to you and your business.
-Ask yourself… “what do I really want to accomplish this coming year?” or “what do I really need to accomplish this in 2020?”
+Ask yourself… “what do I really want to accomplish this coming year?” or “what do I really need to accomplish this year?”

 I typically frame this question to my clients like this…